 Other Antibiotics Used for UTIs

-Doripenem.
-Doripenem (Doribax) is a newer carbapenem antibiotic, which is used to treat complicated urinary tract infections.
+Doripenem: Doripenem (Doribax) is a newer carbapenem antibiotic, which is used to treat complicated UTIs.
 It is given by injection.

-Aminoglycosides.
-Aminoglycosides (gentamicin, tobramycin, amikacin) are given by injection for very serious bacterial infections.
+Aminoglycosides: Aminoglycosides include gentamicin, tobramycin, and amikacin.
+They are given by injection for very serious bacterial infections.
 They can be given only in combination with other antibiotics.
 Gentamicin is the most commonly used aminoglycoside for severe UTIs.
 They can have very serious side effects, including damage to hearing, sense of balance, and kidneys.

 Medications for Treating Symptoms

-Although antibiotics can cure most urinary tract infections, severe symptoms can persist for several days until the drug eliminates the bacteria.
+Although antibiotics can cure most UTIs, severe symptoms can persist for several days until the drug eliminates the bacteria.
 Other medications may be used for relieving symptoms until the antibiotics take action.

-Phenazopyridine.
-Phenazopyridine (such as Pyridium, Uristat, AZO Standard, Urodol, generic) relieves pain and burning caused by the infection.
-Patients should not take this medicine for more than 2 days.
+Phenazopyridine: Phenazopyridine (Pyridium, Uristat, AZO Standard, Urodol, and generic) relieves pain and burning caused by the infection.
+People should not take this medicine for more than 2 days.

-Antispasm Drugs.
-Methenamine (Urised, Cystex, generic) or flavoxate (Urispas, generic) reduce bladder spasms, which may occur with some UTIs.
-These drugs can have severe side effects, however, that the patient should discuss with the doctor.
+Antispasm Drugs: Methenamine (Urised, Cystex, and generic) or flavoxate (Urispas, generic) reduce bladder spasms, which may occur with some UTIs.
+However, these drugs can have severe side effects, which the person should discuss with the doctor.

 Although there is no evidence that good hygiene makes a real difference in preventing UTIs, it is always a wise practice.
 The following are some hygiene tips for women: